 Like its predecessor, the ASUS P9X79-E WS, the ASUS X99-E WS is a colossal CEB form-factor motherboard bars none when it comes to features.
 Sporting the new LGA 2011-3 socket, the ASUS X99-E WS will accept all the latest Haswell-E Core i7 CPUs and even some of its Haswell-E Xeon based cousins such as the Intel Xeon E5.
 Included is also support for up to 8x DDR4 DIMMs capable of handling a maximum of 64GB of RAM in [...]

 Well, it looks like the rumors regarding Haswell-E are spot on.
 Intel recently released their new Haswell High End Desktop processors along with the X99 chipset.

 Those interested in building the fastest system today, the new Intel Haswell-E processors, Intel X99 based motherboards, and DDR4 memory is now available at your favorite e-tailers.

 As previously leaked a couple days back, Intel’s latest chip comes in three varieties ranging from a $999 Intel Core i7 5960X 8-core processor to a surprisingly affordable $389 Intel Core i7 5820K 6-core processor.

 Intel’s upcoming Haswell-E processors have practically been the worst kept secret in Intel’s history and while we haven’t written much about the upcoming processors given most rumors have been unsubstantiated, hardware leak site VideoCardz recently released what appears to be an official slide deck that seems legitimate.

 The full slide deck can be viewed on VideoCardz website here, but here’s a couple of the more interesting slides.

 Most of this information has already been rumored, so nothing too surprising here.
-The upcoming Haswell-E processors will be based off Intel’s 22nm Tri-Gate 3-D transistor technology and [...]
+The upcoming Haswell-E processors will be based off Intel’s 22nm Tri-Gate 3-D transistor [...]